tangoswift/algoRhythms/README.md

 ### Creating a New Room

-After a user creates an account or log into **algoRhythms**, they are are presented a choice of pairing up with a coding partner in an existing room or creating a new room by selecting a new problem to solve.
+After a user creates an account or logs into **algoRhythms**, they are are presented a choice of pairing up with a coding partner in an existing room or creating a new room by selecting a new problem to solve.

 In the image below, no existing rooms are available so a new room was created.
 The user cannot type in the code editor until the room is paired with another coding partner